ISE-Neutrino/api-testing/docs/e2e-test.md

 ## Test Automation

-The HTTP files can be executed from the command line using the [Httpyac CLI](https://httpyac.github.io/guide/installation_cli.html) or [HTTP Client CLI](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html) and this allows you to automate the test execution and can be integrated with the CI/CD pipeline.
+The HTTP files can be executed from the command line using the [Httpyac CLI](https://httpyac.github.io/guide/installation_cli.html) or [HTTP Client CLI](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html).
+This allows you to automate the test execution and can be integrated with CI/CD pipelines.

 ```bash